When wildlife biologist Matthew Schnupp began his career, the emphasis was on conserving habitat.

 And for the state bird, the ground-nesting ruffed grouse, Schnupp is hopeful that Penn Vet can expand on the research of biologist Lisa Williams, whose studies have identified West Nile virus as a major threat to the popular game species.

-“Typically, biologists are trained to think, well, wild animals die and it’s a part of the natural cycle,” said Ellis.
-“But with things like white-nose syndrome, West Nile virus, and even chytrid fungus in amphibians, we’re realizing that these diseases are really serious, and have the ability to wipe out local populations and, in some cases, entire species.”
+“Typically biologists are trained to think, well, wild animals die and it’s a part of the natural cycle,” says Ellis.
+“But with things like white-nose syndrome, West Nile virus, and even chytrid fungus in amphibians, we’re realizing that these diseases are really serious, and have the ability to wipe out local populations and in some cases entire species.”

 Other current disease threats, from mange in black bears, to lead poisoning in bald eagles, to rabies in raccoons, and beyond, may receive research attention and diagnostic support through the program in years to come.

 The leadership team is planning for the challenges that belong to the future as well.
-First by hiring: in total, a dozen employees across PGC and Penn will be dedicated to Wildlife Futures.
-For its part, Penn Vet is in the process of bringing on a wildlife pathologist and a wildlife disease ecologist, who will be based at New Bolton Center, and a wildlife communications liaison, who will work at the PGC headquarters office in Harrisburg and act as “eyes and ears on the ground” to ensure Penn Vet’s work is supporting the needs of the agency, said Ellis, and communicating the outcomes of that work to different stakeholder groups, including the public.
+First by hiring: In total a dozen employees across PGC and Penn will be dedicated to the Wildlife Futures Program.
+For its part, Penn Vet is in the process of bringing on a wildlife pathologist and a wildlife disease ecologist, who will be based at New Bolton Center, and a wildlife communications liaison, who will work at the PGC headquarters office in Harrisburg and act as “eyes and ears on the ground” to ensure Penn Vet’s work is supporting the needs of the agency, says Ellis, and communicating the outcomes of that work to different stakeholder groups, including the public.

-“This is more than just providing a service or completing a project,” added Murphy.
+“This is more than just providing a service or completing a project,” adds Murphy.
 “It’s a program that will be lasting.
-We’re assembling a team that will be excited to be on the front lines of what’s next — what are the emerging disease concerns for Pennsylvania and the region — and to put us in the best possible position to tackle them.”
+We’re assembling a team that will be excited to be on the front lines of what’s next—what are the emerging disease concerns for Pennsylvania and the region— and to put us in the best possible position to tackle them.”

-In addition to recruiting new personnel, Wildlife Futures will build a tissue bank to store blood, feather, fur, and other samples from wildlife of all kinds to ensure they are properly archived for later research and analysis.
+In addition to recruiting new personnel, the Wildlife Futures Program will build a wildlife tissue bank to store blood, feather, fur, and other samples from wildlife of all kinds to ensure they are properly archived for later research and analysis.